Eastern Hills (Bogotá)

 The Eastern Hills are clearly visible on this photo of Bogotá; the darker green elevated areas bordering the Colombian capital.
 North is in the upper left of the image.

 The Bogotá savanna is the name of the flatlands west and northwest of the Eastern Hills and the location where the Pleistocene glacial Lake Humboldt existed.

 The Eastern Hills (Spanish: Cerros Orientales) are a chain of hills forming the eastern natural boundary of the Colombian capital Bogotá.
 They are part of the Altiplano Cundiboyacense, the high plateau of the Eastern Ranges of the Colombian Andes.
 The Eastern Hills are bordered by the Chingaza National Natural Park to the east, the Bogotá savanna to the west and north, and the Sumapaz Páramo to the south.
 The north-northeast to south-southwest trending mountain chain is 52 km long and its width varies from 0.4 to 8 km.
 The highest hilltops rise to 3600 m over the western flatlands at 2600 m.
 The Torca River at the border with Chía in the north, the boquerón (wide opening) Chipaque to the south and the valley of the Teusacá River to the east are the hydrographic limits of the Eastern Hills.

-Geologically, the Eastern Hills are the result of the westward compression along the Bogotá Fault, that thrusted the lower Upper Cretaceous rocks of the Chipaque Formation and Guadalupe Group onto the latest Cretaceous to Eocene sequence of the Guaduas, Bogotá, Cacho and Regadera Formations.
+Geologically, the Eastern Hills are the result of the westward compression along the Bogotá Fault, that thrust the lower Upper Cretaceous rocks of the Chipaque Formation and Guadalupe Group onto the latest Cretaceous to Eocene sequence of the Guaduas, Bogotá, Cacho and Regadera Formations.
 The fold and thrust belt of the Eastern Hills was produced by the Andean orogeny with the main phase of tectonic compression and uplift taking place in the Pliocene.
 During the Pleistocene, the Eastern Hills were covered by glaciers feeding a large paleolake (Lake Humboldt) that existed on the Bogotá savanna and is represented today by the many wetlands of Bogotá.